 The Testing Center provides test proctoring services for Brookdale students and also to community members for a variety of tests.
 If you are a student taking a career assessment for a HUDV-107 Class (College Success Seminar), a make-up course test or retest, or a test for your fully or partially online class, visit the Testing Center.

-We also provide testing and re-testing for Accuplacer, the placement assessment test for incoming students, and the Health Science Admissions Tests (HESI A2 for Nursing Students and the HOBET V for other Allied Health programs).
+We also provide testing and re-testing for Accuplacer, the placement assessment test for incoming students, and the Health Science Admissions Tests (see various program requirements for required testing).

 For information about credit-by-examination tests such as CLEP or DSST, please speak to your academic advisor or a Testing Center staff member.
 (This is a great way to advance through your college career by earning credit for knowledge you already have. )